RapidUn: Influence-Driven Parameter Reweighting for Efficient Large Language Model Unlearning: RapidUn

 where the unnormalized weight $\psi_A(i)$ is

 and the stabilized score $z_A(i)$ is defined as

 where the robust scaling operator is

 Here $\mathrm{med}$ and $\mathrm{MAD}$ denote the median and median absolute deviation, a robust alternative to mean and standard deviation that resists heavy-tailed outliers.
 The constant $1.4826$ scales the MAD to be comparable with the standard deviation under normality assumptions~\citep{huber1981robust}.
-This unified formulation performs robust normalization, temperature control, and dynamic-range clipping simultaneously.
-Compared with stepwise scaling, it reduces variance from outliers and prevents gradient explosion while ensuring that $\mathbb{E}_{i\in\mathcal{D}_A}[w_A(i)] = 1$.
+This unified formulation performs robust normalization, temperature control, and dynamic-range clipping while ensuring that $\mathbb{E}_{i\in\mathcal{D}_A}[w_A(i)] = 1$.